 Is avocado oil good for you?
 Some of the potential benefits of avocado oil include:

 1. Reduces Blood Pressure

 Oil from avocados is a smart choice if you are looking for natural ways to lower your blood pressure or to maintain a healthy blood pressure.
 The monounsaturated fats found in this oil can have a beneficial effect on blood pressure and hence your heart when eaten in moderation and when used to replace saturated fat and trans fat in your diet.

 One study published in The Journal of the American Medical Association found that in the setting of a healthful diet, partial substitution of carbohydrate with either protein or monounsaturated fat can further lower blood pressure, improve lipid levels and reduce estimated cardiovascular risk.

 2. Improves Arthritis Symptoms

-Arthritis is a joint disease that causes swelling and pain in the joints.
+Another one of the many potential benefits of avocado oil is improvement in joint related disease such as arthritis, which causes swelling and pain in the joints.
 It can either be classified as osteoarthritis or rheumatoid arthritis.
 Osteoarthritis occurs when cartilage between joints wears down causing inflammation and pain.
-This type of arthritis generally occurs in the joints we most frequently use, such as the knees, hips, spine and hands.
-Rheumatoid arthritis is caused by an autoimmune dysfunction where the white blood cells actually destroy the cartilage.

 In France, ASU is an extract made from a combination of avocado and soybean oil extracts, which has received prescription drug status as a treatment for knee and hip osteoarthritis.
 In Denmark, ASU is marketed as a food supplement for its anti-inflammatory effects and its ability to stimulate cartilage growth and repair.